 Any vending machine on the premises can only be used for storage where the public does not have access (such as behind the counter).Back to top

-Register of tobacco & nicotine vapour products retailers
+Register of tobacco and nicotine vapour products retailers

 You must register with the Scottish Government to become a tobacco and/or nicotine vapour product retailer.
 This can be done online and the application must contain your name and the address of the premises (including moveable premises) from which you intend to retail tobacco and/or nicotine vapour products.
 If you are registered to sell tobacco and you intend to retail nicotine vapour products you must apply to change your registration to include nicotine vapour products.Back to top